stadium-software/conditional-datagrid-styling/README.md

 ```

 ## Disabling Links
 Using some CSS, you can also use this module to change the content of other cells in the row.
 Like this you can, for example, remove a link from another cell in the row.
+This method does **NOT** remove access to the page a hidden link pointed to.
+Users who know how can still run any scripts the link would have run or navigate to any page the link pointed to.

+**Using CSS to hide a link**
 1. Create your conditions as above
-2. Attach the class to the row (StyleRow = true)
-3. Use any of CSS below to manipulate the link column
+2. Use any of CSS below to manipulate the link column

 The examples assume the class you attach is called *no_data* and the link is in the **first column** (td:nth-child(1)) of your DataGrid.

 Making a link look disabled
 ```